Tang Specs & FeaturesTang Specs

 Key specifications & features of the BYD Tang.
 View engine specs, dimensions, safety and technology features in detail below

-BYD Tang price starts at ₱3.698 Million.
-Checkout Tang price list below to see the SRP prices and promos available
+BYD Tang price in Philippines starts at ₱3.698 Million.
+Checkout 2021 Tang price list, EMI's and available promos.

 BYD Tang Latest Updates